 Whatever SEO tactics you use, monitor the changes you implement to see what works and improve what doesn’t.
 Track where you started — use a few key metrics such as newsletter signups, the number of keywords you rank for, or your site's weekly traffic.
 Then, as you implement changes, go back regularly to see your progress.

-You can also track your website’s success with Google Analytics or Google Search Console.
+You can also track your website’s success with tools like Google Analytics or Google Search Console.
 These will help you understand more about traffic, click-through rates, impressions, and more.
 Keep track of these reports to continue to do better.